Winter Haven Oral Surgery – Dr. Cornejo & Dr. Ramirez

 How Dental Implants Work

 Dental implants are titanium screws that are inserted into the jaw, and onto which a prosthetic crown is attached.
 Titanium has the unique ability to fuse with bone in the body in a process that takes several months after the initial implant surgery.
 The bond is so sturdy that the implant is just about as good as a natural tooth once the process is complete.

 Using the most recent advances in dental implant technology, Drs.
 Cornejo and Ramirez are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Drs.
-Cornejo and Ramirez performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Cornejo and Dr. Ramirez performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.